- The Arabic Language is one of the Most Spoken in the World

 There’s also a video of people singing the Arabic alphabet, and lots of games and quizzes to help make your learning more fun.

 This website has a free complete course to walk a complete beginner through the first steps of learning to read and write Arabic script.

-There’s a downloadable PDF, as well as a series of videos which help you master the pronunciation of all the letters.
-There’s also a follow up course in basic Arabic grammar
+There’s a downloadable PDF, as well as a series of videos that help you master the pronunciation of all the letters.
+There’s also a follow-up course in basic Arabic grammar

 The whole Arabic alphabet is available with: